-In other words, leaders looking to use continuous improvement and lean thinking need to build a new business persona.
-This journey will help you to reflect on how you manage or supervise now and build new habits for the future.
-Some people say it takes 21 days to build a habit, while others claim it takes up to 66 days.
-I don’t know the right answer, but I know that building the habits required to successfully change a culture takes more than a couple of months of practice.
+Some say it takes 21 days to build a habit, while others claim it takes up to 66 days.
+I don’t know the correct answer, but I know that changing a culture takes more than a couple of months of practice.

 - Daily team meetings

-- Walk the area where value is created
+- Walk the area where value is created, aka Gemba Walks

 - Support continuous improvement activities